-On September 13, 2016, the SEC announced that it had brought – and simultaneously settled – an action against Tradingtips and Manuel Jesus.
+On September 13, 2016, the SEC announced that it had brought – and simultaneously settled – an action against Wealthpire and Manuel Jesus.

-The SEC’s action does nothing to stop Tradingtip’s business, as the SEC’s Complaint does not say there is anything currently wrong with Tradingtip’s business or how Manuel Jesus runs it.
+The SEC’s action does nothing to stop Wealthpire’s business, as the SEC’s Complaint does not say there is anything currently wrong with Wealthpire’s business or how Manuel Jesus runs it.

 And the issues addressed are historical only – none of these problems persist today.
 Importantly, here are the only problems identified by the SEC’s complaint: